mrash/afl-cov/README.md

  * afl-cov now accepts "@@" like AFL++ in the command line
  * afl-cov.sh makes using afl-cov easier (just needs two parameters)
  * afl-cov-build.sh makes builing a target for coverage easier
+ * afl-stat.sh shows the statistics of a run (in progress or completed)

 Enjoy!